While Salesforce scratch orgs offer several advantages, they sometimes take longer than expected.

 Without Hutte, relying solely on CLI can be challenging.
 With Hutte, you can easily:

-You won't need to run the code locally or worry about it blocking your machine, as it will run asynchronously on Hutte's infrastructure.
+You won't need to run the code locally or worry about blocking your machine, as it will run asynchronously on Hutte's infrastructure.
 When your scratch org is ready, you can log in and test it without affecting other users' data.

 Essentially, Hutte empowers users to manage and select their own environments easily, simplifying the scratch org data loading process.